nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

      * Preview and annotations: requires install of third-party software [7]"pdftohtml", see [8]the pdftohtml instructions on the related software page.
-     * Image tiling: requires install of third-party software [9]"Image Magick", see [10]the Image Magick instructions on the related software page.
+     * Image tiling: requires install of third-party software [9]"ImageMagick", see [10]the ImageMagick instructions on the related software page.
      * Drag and drop plugins: [11]Firefox, [12]Internet Explorer.
      * Desktop integration thanks to LiveEdit: see the [13]plugins download page.